-Your travel plans may find you scratching an adventuresome itch, but that’s no reason to push the limits without coverage in the event that you need to be relocated because of an accident.
-Evacuation insurance covers expenses related to transportation if something goes awry in the most harrowing of circumstances.
+Your travel plans may find you scratching an adventuresome itch, but that’s no reason to push the limits without insurance in the event that you need to be relocated because of an emergency.
+Medevac insurance covers expenses related to transportation if something goes awry in the most harrowing of circumstances.

 What Is Medical Evacuation Insurance?

 Medical evacuation insurance plans provide coverage for evacuations and repatriation for individuals who travel either internationally and/or for business reasons on a regular basis.
 It’s a type of insurance which, as the name suggests, focuses on emergency medical evacuations, international security evacuations, and repatriation.
-Medical evacuation plans handle the coordination of these efforts and they take care of payments to the rescue team as well.
+Medvac plans handle the coordination of these efforts and they cover payments to the rescue services as well.

-Medical evacuation plans are typically membership-based, annual plans and some policies may even include Adventure Sports coverage or Trip Interruption coverage.
+Medical evacuation travel insurance plans are typically membership-based, annual plans and some policies may even include Adventure Sports policies or Trip Interruption insurance.
 Many medical evacuation plans offer some additional flexibility, offering options such as “Hospital of Choice” preference for medical evacuation.

 Why Would You Want Medical Evacuation Insurance?

-- Your daughter’s graduation trip ends in a horrific traffic accident miles from home.
+Your daughter’s graduation trip ends in a horrific traffic calamity miles from home.

 Coverage types and limits differ based on what type of evacuation plan you purchase.
 Most evacuation plans include coverage for:

-- Language translation services when you are traveling in a foreign country and don’t understand what the local medical team is saying.
+Language translation services when you are traveling in a foreign country and don’t understand what the local medical provider at the hospital is saying.

 Who Should Have Medical Evacuation Insurance?

-- Individuals and families on a cruise: The medical facilities on a cruise ship are limited and if you experience a medical emergency, you’ll want coverage to coordinate and pay for your evacuation to obtain proper medical care.
+Individuals and families on a cruise: The medical facilities on a cruise ship are limited and if you experience a health emergency, you’ll want coverage to coordinate and pay for your evacuation to obtain proper medical care.

-- Travelers headed to remote destinations: If you are planning to travel to remote regions of the globe, where medical care may be nonexistent, you’ll want assistance if you are severely ill or injured.
+Travelers headed to remote destinations: If you are planning to travel to remote regions of the globe, where hospitalization may be nonexistent, you’ll want assistance if you are severely ill or injured.

-- Business travelers working abroad: When you work in a foreign country, you may have access to your own health care or universal health care, but you won’t have coverage to be returned home if something truly terrible happens without medical evacuation insurance.
+Business travelers working abroad: When you work in a foreign country, you may have access to your own health care or universal health care, but you won’t have coverage to be returned home if something truly terrible happens without Medevac insurance.